Jessica Warchal-King, dancer and curator-inhale performance series

 Born in Kingston, Jamaica, Nikolai is a graduate of the BFA in Dance and Choreography Program at Virginia Commonwealth University in Richmond, VA.
 Some performance highlights include the works of Banning Bouldin, Aszure Barton, Robert Battle, Ohad Naharin, Kate Weare, Adam Barruch, Christian Von Howard and Martha Curtis.
 Nikolai has had the pleasure of working with such artists as Sidra Bell, Alexandra Wells, Adam Barruch, Ernesta Corvino, Antonio Brown, and Shannon Gillen through distinguished dance programs including the American Dance Festival, Perry-Mansfield Performing Arts School, the Movement Invention Project in NYC, and Springboard Danse Montreal.
 Nikolai's choreography has been performed in Richmond, VA; Steamboat Springs, CO; Norfolk, VA; and Philadelphia, PA.

 Grace Stern grew up in Nebraska and began her training at the Omaha Academy of Ballet.
 In 2012 she received a BFA from the University of North Carolina School of the Arts.
 Along with school, her education included American Theater Ballet, Hubbard Street, Summer Stages, and Ballet Magnificat intensives.
-She has had the privilege of working with and performing works by Janis Brenner, Doug Elkins, Maurya Kerr, Jose Limon, Alwin Nikolais, Helen Simoneau, Myra Brazell as well as others.
-Grace is currently dancing for Olive Prince Dance, DanceFusion and has been a member of Kun-Yang Lin/Dancers since 2015.
+She has had the privilege of working with and performing works by Janis Brenner, Doug Elkins, Maurya Kerr, Jose Limon, Alwin Nikolais, Helen Simoneau, Olive Prince, Myra Brazell as well as others.
+Grace is enjoying her second season with Kun-Yang Lin/Dancers!

 Frank Leone was born and raised in Westchester, New York.
 He attended Point Park University where he obtained a BA in dance with a duel concentration in jazz and modern.
 While at school he had the opportunity to perform works by Bill T. Jones, Ohad Naharin, Randy Duncan, Terrence Marling, Dwight Rhoden and many more.
 Other educational programs include San Francisco Conservatory of Dance and Parsons Dance.
 After graduating in 2014, Frank joined Norwegian Cruise Line as a production dancer/aerialist.
 Following that year, Frank moved back to New York and was given the opportunity to work with shawnbibledanceco., Valerie Green/ Dance Entropy, Roschman Dance, and Zullo/RawMovement.
 Frank now resides in Philadelphia and is thrilled for his first season with KYL/D!